 - You can install and configure multiple services on the same server.
 For example, on a Windows server, you can configure HyperV, File server, MS-SQL server, and NAS, and run their individual jobs simultaneously.
 Similarly, on Linux, you can configure File server and NAS and run their individual jobs simultaneously.

 - The File server and NAS server support both content rule and custom content.
 The MS-SQL server supports only custom content.

 - A server can have one or many backup sets of type File or MS-SQL, which can be independently configured, backed up, restored, mapped to a storage, or mapped to a CloudCache.

 - You can add backup sets for the instances and AGs using Protect > MS-SQL Servers.

-- The Backup Now button on the Availability group or instance details page triggers the backup for the individual backup set configured for the selected instance or AG.
+- The Backup Now button on the All SQL Resources details page triggers the backup for the individual backup set configured for the selected instance or AG.

 - You can individually enable or disable backup sets attached to the instance or AG.

 - Phoenix allows you to run multiple backups or restores, or multiple backups and restores simultaneously on the same server.